I teach a variety of subjects in a wide variety of settings. To do this, I think about connection as much as content.

 Course content is relatively straightforward.
 For every course, every section, and every session I try to teach a specific skill or concept: e.g., how to write a business plan (course), each section of the plan (e.g., marketing), and how to interview a prospective customer (session).
 But I usually plan to devote only about 50% of course time to prepared material on specific content.

 I treat the other half of the class as conversation.
 I’ll think in advance about interesting extensions of the material but I only talk about them if they seem to flow from the conversation.
 I want to know what, if anything, students get out of a reading, assignment, class, or course section.
 More generally, I’m curious about their lives, the potential role of the course in it, and their questions.
 Just as in a conversation, I ask questions I’m curious about and share relevant ideas and experiences, and try to create an environment where they feel comfortable doing likewise.

-In this conversation, I focus on connection with and between students:
+In this conversation, I focus on connection with and between students and try to:

-- I try to create connection between students through projects and discussion.
+- create connection between students through projects and discussion.
 In class, I seek to create a discussion web, rather than just individual dialogs.

-- Finally, I try to be aware of any subtext in class comments, and engage in dialog outside of class.
+- be aware of any subtext in class comments, and engage in dialog outside of class.
 I try to learn what they want from my class and from life.
 If I can, I provide it.

 (from a presentation on Teaching given to new faculty)